New Developments

 Pringle (US1m) Project

 In 2022, we produced a class 3D printed prototype to compete in the US Championships in Los Angelese.
 Since that time the project was shelved for various reasons.
-However, after recently being encouraged by increased numbers within in the US1m fleet at the local 'Space Coast MYC' in Florida, I have decided to resume the project by finalising the hull shape, with the aim of launching a carbon version of 'Pringle' later this summer.
+However, after recently being encouraged from increased numbers within in the US1m fleet at the local 'Space Coast MYC' in Florida, I have decided to resume the project by finalising the hull shape, with the aim of launching a carbon version of 'Pringle' later this summer.

 The US1m is very different to an IOM.
 The yachts are smaller in volume typically displacing 2.6Kgs overall.
 The use of carbon hulls and rigs are accepted.
 The most concentration of US1m is on the west coast of the country in California, but with increasing numbers showing up in Florida, there seems to be renewed enthusiasm for the class and potential to compete in this year's class championship.